ilkhem/icebeem/README.md

 # ICE-BeeM: Identifiable Conditional Energy-Based Deep Models Based on Nonlinear ICA

-This is the code to run the experiments presented in the manuscript as.
+This is the code to run the experiments presented in the manuscript.

 ## Dependencies